skurhse/chitin/README.md

 # 🦊 xenia

-- a terraform cdk project that creates and provisions Azure Kubernetes Service clusters.
+- a Terraform CDK project that creates and provisions Azure Kubernetes Service clusters.
-- bootstrapped with the terraform github provider.

 ## docs